 \subsubsection{Multi-Passenger Taxi Driver}

-In this environment (Figure \ref{fig:taxi_env}), the agent (the taxi) starts at the top-left corner of a grid, and has to pick up the passengers and drop them off at the destination (the flag).
+In this environment (Figure \ref{fig:taxi_env}), the agent (the taxi) starts at the top-left corner of a grid and has to pick up three passengers and drop them off at a goal (the flag).
 It can carry multiple passengers at the same time.
-If one, two, or all three passengers reach the destination, the agent is rewarded with 1, 3, or 15, respectively.
-Everywhere else the reward is 0.
-The state consists of the taxi position and three booleans denoting if a passenger has been picked up or not.
-The agent can turn left, right, up, or down.
+If one, two, or all three passengers reach the goal, the agent is rewarded with 1, 3, or 15, respectively.
+Otherwise the reward is 0.
+The state consists of the taxi position and three booleans denoting if a passenger is in the taxi.
+The agent can move left, right, up, or down.
 Black cells cannot be visited.
-The taxi ends its ride upon visiting the destination, regardless of how many passengers it is carrying.
-The optimal policy picks up all passengers and drops them off in 29 steps\footnote{The agent needs 28 steps to pick all passengers and reach the destination.
-However, it then needs to execute an additional action to get the reward.}.
+An episode ends if the taxi goes to the flag, even without passengers.
+The optimal policy picks up all passengers and drops them off in 29 steps\footnote{28 steps to pick all passengers and reach the goal, plus an additional action to get the reward.}.

 This domain is challenging for two reasons.
-First, it admits many locally optimal policies, depending on how many passengers reach the destination.
+First, it admits many locally optimal policies, depending on how many passengers reach the goal.
 Second, with a short horizon learning to pick up and drop off all passengers is difficult and requires effective exploration.